Artifice-Sec/mpex/README.md

 ---

-**

-> masscan-port-extractor is a Python-based orchestration tool that automates Masscan scans against single hosts, CIDR ranges, or lists of targets.
-It parses Masscan’s output into per-port IP lists, supports live streaming feedback, custom host exclusions, and lets you hook in any downstream command (curl, Nikto, custom scripts, etc.).
-For deeper analysis, it can perform a single aggregated Nmap run in your choice of formats (normal, XML, grepable, script, or all).
-By consolidating scanning, parsing, and post-processing into one command, it dramatically reduces manual effort and speeds up repetitive network-discovery tasks.
-A professional, feature-rich Python wrapper around [Masscan](https://github.com/robertdavidgraham/masscan) for automated port scanning, host exclusion, live feedback, plugin hooks, and flexible aggregated Nmap outputs.**

-_masscan-port-extractor automates Masscan scans against individual IPs, CIDR ranges, or bulk target lists, then parses open-port results into separate `port-<port>` files.
-It streamlines your testing workflow with options for live streaming, host exclusion, custom command hooks (e.g., Nikto, curl, notifications), and an aggregated Nmap stage in various formats.
-By consolidating scanning, parsing, and post-processing, it significantly reduces manual steps and speeds up large-scale network discovery._

----

 ## 🚀 Key Features

 - **Flexible Targeting**: Scan a single IP (`--ip`), entire CIDR ranges (`--cidr`), or bulk lists (`--input-file`).